idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 2 Menu and Interface.md

 #### TM-Town resources

-If you enable TM Town (see Preferences > Web services), CafeTran also displays a new tab, allowing you to check TM-Town's available resources and options (via the context menu).
+If you enable TM Town (see Preferences > Web services), CafeTran also displays a new tab, allowing you to check TM-Town’s available resources and options (via the context menu).

 ## New project/Project configuration dialog